emsterdam1/anRNAlab-Protocols/Chemical-Probing/OOPS-RNP.md

 _You can retrieve the unbound RNAs from storage and precipitate together with the bound RNAs._<br/>
 _Bound and unbound RNA fractions will be at ~350 and ~450 µL, respectively._

-**14.** To each RNA sample fraction, add 600 µL isopropanol and vortex 15 seconds.
+**14.** To each RNA fraction, add 600 µL isopropanol, vortex 15 sec, and incubate at room tempurature for 10 min.

-**15.** Pellet RNA precipitate at 18-20,000 x g for 10 minutes at 4 °C. Discard supernatant.
+**15.** Pellet RNA precipitate at 18-20,000 x g for 10 minutes.
+Discard supernatant.

 **16.** Add 900 µL 100% ethanol, spin 5 minutes, and discard ethanol.